 Children’s savings accounts are specifically intended for kids (under 18 years old) and are used by banks to build brand loyalty at an early age.
 However, each bank or building society will have different restrictions for different features.
 Generally, as they grow up, your child may gain access to features such as online banking, debit cards, regular current accounts, and more.

 Just like the wider UK savings market, there are a number of different options for children’s savings accounts.
+The best children’s savings account will depend on your circumstances, do you want the child to have access to the money instantly, for example, or would you prefer the money to be locked away for longer.

 If you want to get your child started in savings, and not discourage the habit by placing too many barriers in accessing their money, then an easy access savings account is probably the best choice.